benevolenttech/btek.cc/_drafts/how-can-you-make-your-site-faster-and-easier-to-use.md

 ---
-title: How to Make Your Site Fast and Easy to Use
+title: How to Make Your Site Search Engine Friendly
 categories:
   - Content
 author_staff_member: brian-dombrowski